poliastro/poliastro/docs/source/about.md

 ## Overview

 **poliastro** is an open source ([MIT](https://opensource.org/licenses/MIT)) collection of Python functions useful in Astrodynamics and Orbital Mechanics, focusing on interplanetary applications.
-It comes baked with a simple and intuitive [API](https://docs.poliastro.space/en/latest/autoapi/index.html) and handles physical quantities with units.
+It comes baked with a simple and intuitive {ref}`API <api-reference>` and handles physical quantities with units.

 poliastro combines cutting edge technologies like Python JIT compiling